Semi-Pelagianism: Patristic era

-The term "semipelagianism" was unknown in antiquity, appearing for the first time only in the last quarter of the 16th century.
-It was used in connection with Molina's doctrine of grace.
-Opponents of this theologian believed they saw a close resemblance to the views advocated by monks of Southern Gaul at and around Marseille after 428.
-After this confusion between the ideas of Molina and those of the monks of Marseille had been exposed as an error, the newly coined term "semipelagianism" was retained in learned circles as an apt designation for the views of those monks, which was said to have aimed at a compromise between the Pelagianism and Augustinism, and was condemned as heresy at the local Council of Orange (529) after disputes extending over more than a hundred years.
-The monks, however, consistent with the desert fathers, considered their teaching to be the ancient teaching of the Church.
+The term "semi-Pelagianism" was unknown in antiquity, appearing for the first time only in the last quarter of the 16th century in connection with Luis de Molina's doctrine of grace: opponents of this theologian believed they saw a close resemblance to the views advocated by monks of Southern Gaul at and around Marseille after 428.

+Even after this confusion between the ideas of Molina and those of the monks of Marseille had been exposed as an error, the newly coined term "semi-Pelagianism" was retained in learned circles as an apt designation for the views of those monks, most notably John Cassian, which were said to have aimed at a compromise between Pelagianism and Augustinism.
+It was condemned as heresy at the local Council of Orange (529) after disputes extending over more than a hundred years.
+The monks, however, consistent with the Desert Fathers, considered their teaching to be the ancient teaching of the Church.

+Several historical teachings have been wrongly claimed to be semi-Pelagian without actually being about the issue of the priority of grace before human will.
+In particular, in the late 400s Gallic Bishop Faustus of Riez had answered a parishioner's question about whether a deathbed confession by someone in mortal sin was legitimate: in Faustus' opinion there could be no effective absolution despite the decision to repent because there had been no satisfaction (public repudiation of sin, reparation, prayer, etc.) attempted.
+Faustus' formulation contradicted e.g. the declaration of Pope Celestine I in 1428 against "despair in God's mercy" and was rebutted by the writings of Bishop Avitus of Vienne, that the intention to give satisfaction (if the sinner lived, in accordance with canon 13 of the First Council of Nicaea) was perfectly adequate for a genuine repentance.
+So Faustus' claims concern faith versus the necessity of penitence, not the priority of grace before human will.

 Development of the term and subsequent use

 Early use of the term

-The first use of the term "semipelagian" was by Theodore Beza.
+The first use of the term "semi-Pelagian" was by Theodore Beza.
 The Epitome of the Lutheran Formula of Concord (1577) rejects "the false dogma of the Semi-Pelagians, who teach that man by his own powers can commence his conversion, but can not fully accomplish it without the grace of the Holy Spirit".

-Between 1590 and 1600 the term "semipelagianism" was applied to Luis de Molina's doctrine of grace, which at that time was accused of similarity to the teaching of the Massilians.
+Between 1590 and 1600, the term "semi-Pelagianism" was applied to Luis de Molina's doctrine of grace, which at that time was accused of similarity to the teaching of the Massilians.